pass-antibiotics/pass-antibiotics.github.io/research/secondary-care/secondary-care.md

 implementing guidelines across hospitals.

 ### Effect of antimicrobial stewardship interventions
+Stewardship interventions are generally regarded as safe and effective.
+The most comprehensive review is published in the Cochrane Database of Systematic Reviews (Davey *et al.* [2017](#Davey2017)) and has analysed the effect of 221 studies on a range of outcomes.
+Overall, the authors find that interventions reduce the average length of stay in hospital as well as of antimicrobial therapy.
+They did not detect any effect on mortality.

+The content of interventions tends to be poorly specified in scientific papers.
+This limits our understanding of what works within this intervention.
+Davey *et al.* ([2017](#Davey2017)) classified the interventions into four groups:
+- Enablement: 'increasing means/reducing barriers to increase capability or opportunity', including: audit and feedback, computerised decision support systems, and educational outreach.
+- Restriction: using rules to restrict the use of certain antibiotics, for example: a formulary, approval by senior prescriber, .
+- Addition of feedback to enablement
+- Addition of enablement to restriction

+such
+as: duration of antimicrobial therapy, hospital length of stay, mortality isThe most comprehensive review published in the Cochrane Library a

 A systematic review of the effect stewardship interventions on mortality (Shuts [2016](#Schuts2016)) concluded that the most important objectives for stewardship programmes were:
 - empirical therapy regulated by locally-developed guidelines is associated with a 35% lower risk of death